Status attainment: History

 There are two similar working models in regards to status attainment theory.
 As Haller & Portes (1973) noted there is the Blau and Duncan's (1967) model which focuses on status transmission, that there is some direct effect of parental influence.
 However, ultimately the level of education affects occupational attainment.
 Also, the Wisconsin model comes to similar conclusion however notes that the effects of parental status vanish when other factors are considered.
 (Haller & Portes, 1973).

+Sociologists usually group education, income, and the occupation as the main groups of socioeconomic status.
+This can be related within, and across generations.
+Individuals that are of higher status attainment, will often have children later in life, which will usually, in turn, create the space for smaller families.
+This can then help the children to reach for higher levels of education, and achieve higher status attainment themselves.

 In the United States

 The occupation of household heads, their level of education, and household income are highly correlated with status attainment and capital.
-A strong indicator that points to the variation of status attainment is measured through various standardised achievement tests, that reflect academic aptitude.
+A strong indicator that points to the variation of status attainment is measured through various standardized achievement tests, that reflect academic aptitude.
 Therefore, the ascribed ability and relation to the constellation of household, strongly affects educational attainment.
 Academic performance and aptitude carries an influence on status attainment since the highest level of education attained, is a strong predictor of an individual's future occupational positions and the type of work they qualify for.

 In a study conducted by Blane et al. (2005) it was found that the higher the IQ in childhood the higher the social class in middle life.
 Furthermore, it was found that the IQ at age 11 was significantly related to occupational class at middle life.

 Encouragement from family and friends will affect education and occupational attainment.
 These aspirations create an expectation of achieving a certain educational level or occupation.
 Educational attainment strongly influences occupational attainment.
 It is clear that all of these factors are linked together and continue to affect each other throughout one's lifespan.